-In 1999, NYCEDC initiated the Graffiti-Free NYC (GFNYC) Program, the first full-time, street-by-street graffiti removal service in the City of New York.
-The program began in Brooklyn and early success prompted its expansion to the Bronx, Queens, Staten Island and Manhattan.
-Graffiti-Free NYC is now the first and only citywide graffiti removal program in New York City and works as a cooperative effort between NYCEDC, The New York City Department of Sanitation and The Mayor's Office's Community Affairs Unit.
+NYCEDC initiated the Graffiti-Free NYC (GFNYC) Program in 1999, the first full-time, street-by-street graffiti removal service in New York City.
+The program began in Brooklyn, and early success prompted its expansion to the Bronx, Queens, Staten Island, and Manhattan.
+Graffiti-Free NYC is the first and only New York City-wide graffiti removal program, and works as a cooperative effort between NYCEDC, The New York City Department of Sanitation, and the Mayor's Community Affairs Unit.

 Forever Graffiti Free Form (English)

 Forever Graffiti Free Form (Mandarin)

 Graffiti-Free NYC power washes graffiti from non-painted building surfaces (i.e., natural stone, brick, concrete, etc.) and paints over graffiti on painted building surfaces.
 Please specify whether power washing or painting is required when speaking with a representative or while completing the Forever Graffiti Free Form.

 We first apply a low-concentration potassium hydroxide solution - mild enough to not endanger plants or animals - approved for use by the New York City Department of Environmental Protection.
 After applying the solution, a high-pressure water hose is used to wash the graffiti from the building.
 Each Graffiti-Free NYC vehicle is equipped with power washing equipment.

 Please tell a representative and/or indicate on the Forever Graffiti Free form if the graffiti is located on a roll-down gate so crews can try to remove it before morning.